Preference Restrictions in Computational Social Choice: A Survey: Recognition

 \subsection{Algorithms for Single-Peaked Preferences}

 We will present two approaches to recognizing single-peaked profiles.
-The first approach is based on a simple reduction to the \emph{consecutive ones} problem---a problem that is also going to be useful in other contexts.
-The second approach is a direct algorithm, which offers insight into the nature of single-peaked preferences.
-While the consecutive ones-based approach requires $O(m^2n)$ time, the direct algorithm runs in $O(mn)$ time, i.e., its runtime is linear in the input size.

-Historically, the first algorithm to solve the recognition problem is the aforementioned reduction to the consecutive ones problem, which was put forward by \citet{bar-tri:j:sp}.
-The $O(m^2n)$ runtime offered by the consecutive ones approach was later improved to $O(mn+m^2)$ by \citet{doignon1994polynomial} and finally to $O(mn)$ by \citet{escoffier2008single}.
+Historically, the first algorithm to solve the recognition problem uses a simple reduction to the \emph{consecutive ones problem} which was put forward by \citet{bar-tri:j:sp}.
+This approach leads to an $O(m^2n)$ runtime.
+Later, faster runtimes were achieved by direct algorithms, which as a by-product also offer insight into the nature of single-peaked preferences.
+In particular, an algorithm by \citet{doignon1994polynomial} runs in $O(mn+m^2)$ time, which was further improved to $O(mn)$ time by \citet{escoffier2008single}.
 Another linear-time algorithm, which is also applicable to certain profiles of weak orders, was subsequently described by \citet{lackner2014incomplete}.